 A rough guide showing the development of the air cell on different days of incubation

-Water receptacles are a risk with baby birds during their first week.
+Prevent Accidental Drowning Water receptacles are a risk with baby birds during their first week.
 Chicks are clumsy and can easily fall into water dishes and get drenched or even drown.
-A common device to prevent drowning is to use a shallow water cup with marbles or small, clean pebbles set in the water over the entire drinking area.
+A common device to prevent drowning is to use a shallow water cup or pan of water with marbles or small, clean pebbles set in the water over the entire drinking area.
 The chicks will drink in the spaces between the marbles/pebbles.